ntblab/neuropipe-support/doc/tutorial_secondlevel/tutorial.rst

 .. _`problems with line endings`: http://en.wikipedia.org/wiki/Newline#Common_problems

 To use these files to specify the design, click the "Full model setup" button.
 Set EV name to "scene".
 FSL calls regressors EV's, short for Explanatory Variables.
 Set "Basic shape" to "Custom (3 column format)" and select *design/scene.txt*.
 That file on its own describes a square wave; to account for the shape of the BOLD response, we convolve it with another function that models the hemodynamic response to a stimulus.
 Set "Convolution" to "Double-Gamma HRF".
-Now to set up the face regressor set "Number of original EVs" to 2 and click to tab 2.
+Now to set up the face regressor, set "Number of original EVs" to 2 and click to tab 2.

 .. image:: https://github.com/ntblab/neuropipe-support/raw/dev/doc/tutorial_secondlevel/feat-stats-ev1.png